Removal of Survey Pegs

 It is unlawful for persons to remove boundary marks, except when it is necessary for the construction of a fence or similar structure on the boundary.
-The Survey & Mapping Infrastructure Act 2003 (administered by the Department of Natural Resources and Mines), contains the following provision to protect boundary marks:
+The Survey & Mapping Infrastructure Act 2003 (administered by the Department of Resources), contains the following provision to protect boundary marks:

 Section 42 Offence about interfering with survey mark